-TEN TEXTS FOR PERSONALITIES,
+TEN TEXTS FOR PERSONALITIES, ART, AND WORLD

 Research shows that the making of art can spring form the most unusual circumstances and from the most unlikely people emphasising that anyone can unlock the pathways to their innate creative abilities.
 The following ten texts are all possibilities but only one is true.
 Contact <firstname.lastname@example.org> with your correct solution, texts, photographs, drawings, etc.